“black-eyed SUZIE pulled me out of my lawn chair!” Al Friesen

 black-eyed SUZIE released their first studio album, Back To You, in 2012 and is currently working on a collection of songs with band mate, Bobby Fraser of Winnipeg's Turn a Phrase.
 The first song from this collection, Lost In A Lie, focuses on bringing awareness and conversation to the community on the topic of relational abuse and the complex struggle victims face on the road to healing.

 Performance highlights include the National Elk’s Curling Bonspiel, Headlining the Manitoba Summer Games, Harvest Sun Music Festival's Moody Manitoba Workshop, Swords and Sabres Festival, Winnipeg Fringe Fest, two consecutive years at the Fire and Water Music Festival, Indie Week 2017, The MB Night Market and Winnipeg's first Mac and Cheese Festival!
 They are a mainstay at the Manitoba Summer Games and in December of 2018 had the very special opportunity to share their personal stories of survival through word and song at The WAG to support Breaking The Silence on Domestic Violence.

-The band enjoys regular airplay on CFGW 94.1 Fox FM, CJ104 Stillwater FM, and The Colorado Phil Show, and have been featured on Made in Manitoba Golden West Radio, CKUW 95.9 FM, UMFM's Winnipeg Music Project Podcast, EV’s Underground CKCU-FM 93.1 in Ottawa, Random Tangents on www.95xonline.com Radio Texas, The Invisible Man Show and iTunes popular Women Of Substance Radio Podcast.
+The band enjoys regular airplay on CFGW 94.1 Fox FM, CJ104 Stillwater FM, and The Colorado Phil Show, and have been featured on Made in Manitoba Golden West Radio, CKUW 95.9 FM, UMFM's Winnipeg Music Project Podcast, EV’s underground CKCU-FM 93.1 in Ottawa, Random Tangents on www.95xonline.com Radio Texas, and the award-winning Women Of Substance Radio Podcast on Apple iTunes.